567-labs/fastllm/docs/finetune-embedding.md

 This article is the second in a series demonstrating how Modal can be effectively used with open-source embedding models, the first can be [found here](https://www.example.com).
 Through our tests, we've found that fine-tuning a base model can increase our performance from XX% to XX%, and further fine-tuning with hyperparameter optimization can increase it to XX%

 **TODO: mention some metrics here**
-** TODO: Mention sentencetransformers more***
+**TODO: Mention sentencetransformers more**

 ## Fine-Tuning Basics

 To begin fine-tuning a sentence transformer, we need to start by identifying the actual task we are trying to fine-tune for.
 Remember, every task is unique, so they require a unique dataset format, loss, and evaluator.
 We will be using the `SentenceTransformers` framework to easily set these requirements for fine-tuning.

-For this article, we will be choosing the specific task of **Duplicate Questions Classification**, i.e. given two questions, identify whether they are semantically duplicates.
+For this article, we will be choosing the specific task of **Duplicate Text Classification**, i.e. given two questions, identify whether they are semantically duplicates.
 However, other tasks can be optimized for including information retrieval, duplicate statement mining, and more.

 NOTE: Most of the instructions in this section are based on this excellent guide: <https://www.sbert.net/examples/training/quora_duplicate_questions/README.html>

 ### Choosing a Base Model

 We will choose our open-source base model using the MTEB [Leaderboard](https://huggingface.co/spaces/mteb/leaderboard) as a reference.
 The MTEB (Massive Text Embedding Benchmark) Leaderboard lists the top-ranking Text Embedding models for different tasks.
-Since our task is duplicate question classification, we will be using the "Pair Classification" task to select a model.
+Since our task is duplicate text classification, we will be using the "Pair Classification" task to select a model.

 ![MTEB Pair Classification Leaderboard](assets/mteb.png)